php-fig/fig-standards/bylaws/007-psr-naming-conventions.md

-Naming conventions for code released by PHP-FIG
+Naming conventions for code released by PHP FIG
 ===============================================

 1. Interfaces MUST be suffixed by `Interface`: e.g. `Psr\Foo\BarInterface`.